DarkSlice1/AlphaEss_Monitor/README.md

 ```

 if you wanted to work out how much your energy companany should be charging you, you have the grid pull counter metrics in 1 hour slot
+Very usefull if you want to compare energy providers to see what energy you use when during the day and compare provider plans

 ```sh
 alpha.ess.gridPull_CostHour_00_01